MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/invokeoperator.md

 Returns the result of the evaluated expression.

-**Notes**
+>[!NOTE]

-See [let statements](./letstatement.md) for more details how to declare lambda expressions that can accept tabular arguments.
+> See [let statements](./letstatement.md) for more details how to declare lambda expressions that can accept tabular arguments.

 ## Example